captionpoint/captionpoint-plays/THE-LUCKIEST.md

 who will monitor all of it
 ---
 ## CHERYL:
+You gotta get me a job.
+---
 I need a job!
 ---
-And you need to give it to me
+you’re the event planner
 ---
-because you’re the event planner
+you’re the host
 ---
-you’re the organizer
+the organizer
 ---
-the host
----
 the whatever you are
 ---
 so you tell me what my job is, Petey!
 ---
-You gotta give me a job
+You gotta give me a job to do
 ---
-any job
+any job to do
 ---
-to do an important job
+an important job
 ---
 I need you need to give me something
 ---
-anything because I.
+anything. [crying]
 ---
 ## PETER:
 Listen to me.
 ---
 Cheryl.
 ---
-You will.
----
 ## PETER:
-You are gonna make the lasagna.
+You are making the lasagna.
 ---
 ## CHERYL:
 Oh fuck you with the lasagna.
 ---
 ## PETER:
 No fuck you.
----
-That’s an important job.
 ---
 You want a job.
 ---